 PPL is provided to give parents flexibility and time off work to bond with their new child, adjust to a new family situation and balance professional obligations.
 PPL benefits are provided to an eligible employee during the first 12 months following a birth or adoption.
-An eligible birth mother may receive up to 240 hours (6 weeks) of PPL.
-Other eligible employees who become parents may receive up to 120 hours (3 weeks) of PPL.
-In cases where both parents are employed by Purdue, special provisions apply for sharing time.
+An eligible employee may receive up to 240 hours (6 weeks) of PPL.

 PPL time runs concurrent to Family and Medical Leave where applicable.
 More details regarding Paid Parental Leave is provided in University Policy VI.E.3, www.purdue.edu/policies/human-resources/vie3.html